Goltred/tornconsole/README.md

 The Status bar at the bottom of the window displays the amount of time left until the next Torn API call.
+It also displays the total number of calls performed to the Torn API.
+This is mostly used to validate that the application is not making too many requests to the API thus allowing the user to validate that their refresh settings are ok.